ZephSibley/mwr-challenge/mwr-challenge-spa/README.md

 ### `npm start`

 Replaced default "react-scripts start" with "node server.js" <br>
+node server.js runs the app's backend, local port 8080, "/test" route for ping test returns "Confirmed", "/" serves the app itself. <br>
 react-scripts start runs the app in development mode at port 3000, reloads on save, logs lint errors to the console <br>
-node server.js runs the app's backend, local port 8080, "/test" route for ping test returns "Confirmed", "/" serves the app itself.
+DEV MODE WILL NOT RUN unless you provide your own alphavantage API key.
+Either define in a .env file as "REACT_APP_API_KEY" or use it to replace "process.env.REACT_APP_API_KEY" on line 7 of the apiFetch tool.

 ### `npm run build`